 “Personally, I like anything that looks like it could be from a Dr. Seuss book!
 Billy buttons, liatris, zinnias, red hot pokers (look them up!),” added Reidy.

-If you’re looking to track down one of her custom-made bouquets, head to the Hamburg Farmers Market on Saturdays or Canalside’s “Creators on the Boardwalk” event that takes place the last Sunday of the month through September.
+If you’re looking to track down one of her custom-made bouquets, head to markets around town like the Hamburg Farmers Market on Saturdays or Borderland Music and Arts Festival that takes place September 18th and 19th.
+Follow @petalpusherwny on Instagram for their upcoming locations!

 She’s also hoping to add some pop-up events before her season ends in October.
 Or better yet, hire her to come out to your private event.
 All of the flowers are priced per stem so you can pick up a single rose to take home (or to hold while you watch an episode of “The Bachelorette”) or have Samantha assemble a full arrangement for you.
 Bouquet assembly is no easy task (maybe I do need that botany degree after all!) so take advantage of Sam’s artistic talents.
 Our world could use a floral intervention right about now!